1904 U.S. Geological Survey of Long Island, New York

 Description

-A remarkable and uncommon large format map of Long Island issued in 1904 by the U.S. Geological Survey.
-The map covers the whole of Long Island as well as adjacent parts of New York City and the continental coastline west of Bridgeport, Connecticut.
-This map was prepared from data collected by A. C. Veatch and Isaiah Bowman in 1903 to illustrate water wells, pumping stations, and other waterworks throughout Long Island.
-It was engraved and published by Julius Bien, a well-known government and commercial printer based in New York City.
+This map was prepared in 1903 from data collected by A. C. Veatch and Isaiah Bowman.
+It was engraved and printed for the U.S. Geological Survey by Julius Bien, a well-known government and commercial printer based in New York City.
 The map was published in a vaguely titled government document referenced as 'Professional Paper no. 44.'
-This map is somewhat uncommon, with only 1 auction record in the past 10 years and just 5 specific institutional entries in the OCLC.
+This map is somewhat uncommon, with only one auction record in the past 10 years.
+We note 7 examples in OCLC: Brooklyn Public Library, Hofstra University, Stony Brook University, Yale University, the University of Connecticut, the University of California Los Angeles, and the University of California Berkeley.

 CartographerS